ajharry69/kyosk-test/README.md

 git push --tags
 ```

+This will automatically trigger the docker image building and pushing to GitHub container registry upon successful
+execution of the **CI** job.

 ## DISCLAIMER

 The provided guidelines were tested on an ubuntu 24.04 machine with the following versions of prerequisite software